Nora Ephron: 1980–1998: Romantic comedy stardom

-1990s

-Ephron's directorial debut was the 1992 film This Is My Life.
+Ephron's directorial debut was the film This Is My Life (1992).
 Ephron and her sister Delia Ephron wrote the script based on Meg Wolitzer's novel This is Your Life.
 The film is about a woman who decides to pursue a career in stand-up comedy after inheriting a substantial sum of money from a relative.
 In a conversation released by Criterion Channel between Lena Dunham, and Ephron, she stated "That movie I made completely for Woody Allen."
 She later stated in the conversation that he saw it and liked it.

 In 1993, Ephron directed and wrote the script for the romantic comedy Sleepless in Seattle.
 The film stars Tom Hanks as Sam Baldwin, a recently widowed father whose son calls into a Chicago-based radio talk show in an attempt to find his father a new partner.
 After hearing this call, Baltimore resident Annie Reed, played by Meg Ryan, becomes infatuated with Sam, and sets up a rendezvous for the two to meet in New York City.

-In 1994, she was awarded the Women in Film Crystal Award.
+The film received positive reviews with Michael Wilmington of Los Angeles Times describing it as a "real charmer ... a romantic comedy about an ultimate long-distance relationship.
+Emphasize 'romantic.'
+Emphasize 'comedy.'
+It delivers both", adding that it "almost makes us forget our modern-day cynicism".
+The film was a box office success becoming one of the highest-grossing films of 1993.
+Ephron was nominated for an Academy Award for Best Original Screenplay losing to Jane Campion for The Piano (1993).

+In 1994, Nora Ephron was awarded the Women in Film Crystal Award.
+That year, she directed the dark Christmas comedy Mixed Nuts (1994) which starred Steve Martin, Madeline Kahn, Rita Wilson, Rob Reiner and Adam Sandler.
+The film was based on the French comedy Le Père Noël est une ordure (1979).
+She co-wrote the screenplay with her sister Delia Ephron.
+The film received mixed reviews and was a box office flop.
+She then directed the comedy fantasy film Michael (1996) starring John Travolta, Andie MacDowell and William Hurt.
+The film received mixed reviews but was a box office success.
+David Ansen of Newsweek praised the film as being "charming...quirky...[and] a Christmas stocking stuffer".

-In 1998, Ephron released the film You've Got Mail, which she wrote the script for, with her sister Delia Ephron, and directed.
+In 1998, Nora Ephron directed the film You've Got Mail, which she co-wrote with her sister Delia Ephron.
 The story is a loose adaptation of the Ernst Lubitsch film from 1940 The Shop Around the Corner.
 You've Got Mail stars Meg Ryan as Kathleen Kelly, an owner of a small, independent children's bookstore in New York City.
 Her quiet life is then threatened by Fox Books, a Barnes & Noble-esque book selling chain, which opens near her shop.
 Fox Books is run by Joe Fox, played by Tom Hanks.
 Joe and Kathleen navigate a tumultuous business rivalry, while unknowingly forming an intimate connection with each other via email.

-2000s

-In 2007, Ephron received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member George Lucas.

-In 2009, Ephron directed and co-wrote the screenplay for Julie & Julia.
-The film is based on Julie Powell's blog and memoir of the same title.
-The film is about Julia Child, the famous American chef played by Meryl Streep, and Julie Powell, a New Yorker attempting to cook her way through Child's cookbook, played by Amy Adams.
-As Powell blogs her experience, the film flashes back to the story of Child's first stages of her career as she trains in a French culinary school.
-The film was a commercial success.